 A large veggie tray with assorted fresh and steamed vegetables, ranch dip and hummus.

-Every good party starts with a veggie tray – it’s an appetizer that’s quick to make and fun to eat!
+Every good party starts with a vegetable tray – it’s an appetizer that’s quick to make and fun to eat!
 My version of this classic dish includes both raw and blanched vegetables, with plenty of dipping options to choose from.

 Start by collecting an assortment of vegetables of different sizes, colors and textures.
 Arrange the veggies in a decorative pattern on a board or platter.
 Spoon some dips of your choice into bowls, and nestle the bowls among the veggies.
 Garnish with fresh herbs, then serve and enjoy.